rackerlabs/genestack/docs/openstack-object-storage-swift.md

 009my_object/1390512682.92052
 ```

-> [!NOTE]
->
+!!! note

-> A **POST** request to a versioned object updates only the metadata for the object and does not create a new version of the object.
+      A **POST** request to a versioned object updates only the metadata for the object and does not create a new version of the object.
 New versions are created only when the content of the object changes.

 5. Issue a **DELETE** request to a versioned object to remove the current version of the object and replace it with the next-most current version in the non-current container.